Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Purifier - Why do I return to main menu after activating the purifier?
 Is this a bug?**
   - You died.
 Try a different method of activating the purifier.

+- **Radiation - ___ is too irradiated to complete!
+What can I do?**
+  - Use a combination of a radiation suit, rad-x, radaway, and alcohol to mitigate the effects of radiation.

 - **Ragdolls - Does the Ragdolls mod cause crashes?**
   - No. The Death Throes replacement plugin used here is stable.